Last updated on 5/6/2019

-Celebratory Update: The efforts we put in along with other grassroots organizations, we aided Saint Paul pass a new Sustainable To Go Packaging ordinance that is going to reduce waste going to landfills currently being measured by the ton daily.
+We Won!
+The efforts we put in along with other grassroots organizations, we aided Saint Paul pass the updated Sustainable To Go ordinance that is going to significantly reduce waste.
 So YAY!

 Teaming with ZW-St Paul for planning education and outreach events geared toward personal reduction.
 And we're always interested in new connections and more partners in this area.
-I'll be leading a talk for them in March.
+After a bill passes the real work begins.

-Weighing the option of becoming an officially recognized non-profit.
+Weighing the options of becoming an officially recognized non-profit.